5aola/ImGen/README.md

 In order to generate images from scene graphs, follow the next steps:
   - download our pretrained model weights from : https://www.dropbox.com/s/zihnz2cuj009uuy/model.pt?dl=0
   - instert the model.pt file into the NagyHF folder
-  - intall all the required libraries
+  - install all the required libraries
   - in order to write own scene graphs use the scene_graphs/inputSceneGraphs.json file and follow the structure
   - we only trained for person and giraffe objects
   - run the run.py program